 If you find you have too many in the end, you can start subtracting.

-The question from Karen Meredith, which prompted this article, was whether or not there is a sweet spot for the amount of inventory visible to viewers, collectors, gallerists and curators.
-I know of no such sweet spot that would satisfy all of these groups of people, but I want to be sure that Karen gets some sort of answer.
+The question that prompted this article was from a reader who wondered whether or not there is a sweet spot for the amount of inventory visible to viewers, collectors, gallerists and curators.
+There is no such sweet spot that would satisfy all of these groups of people, but I'll take a stab at an answer.

 I have found that 12-15 images per website page is a good number, but impact trumps any formula.

 Impact, above all else, is what you’re after.
-If you want people to say “WOW!” consider:
+If you want people to say “WOW!” consider the following.

 - What are you trying to communicate?